Dorcus Ajok: Background and Education

 She attended Dokolo Primary School before proceeding to Aloi Secondary School for her O Levels (UCE).
 She later attended Bright College, Lira for her A Levels thereafter joining Ndejje University.

+In 2019, Ajok was asked to take a testosterone test by her national athletics federation.
+She was never shown the results of the test, but she was banned by World Athletics from competing in 800 m or 1500 m races without lowering her testosterone under their differences in sex development rules.